bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 3. *Domain* *
-        Select a domain from the drop-down.
+        Select a domain from the drop-down list.

 .. note:: Required fields are marked with an asterisk (*).

-Once the fields are correctly filled in, click at the "Create" button and see the setting has appeared in the list of settings.
+Once the fields are correctly filled in, click the "Create" button and see the parameter appeared in the list of settings.

 Click "Cancel" to drop all the specified settings.
 The configuration will not be created then.